- Senior Tutor, Knitted Textiles

 Freddie Robins is an artist who challenges the common perception of knitting as craft.
 Internationally renowned, her practice crosses the boundaries of art, design and craft.
-She is a Senior Tutor in Knitted Textiles and Reader in Textiles in the School of Material at the Royal College of Art, where she has taught since 2001.
+She has taught on the Textiles programme since 2001 and is currently the college's Public Orator.

 Freddie Robins studied constructed textiles at Middlesex Polytechnic and the RCA, graduating in 1989.
 On graduation she established Tait & Style, a design company specialising in embroidered, knitted and needle-punched fabrics, with fellow RCA graduate Ingrid Tait, designing fashion and furnishing fabrics and accessories for eight years.
 The collections were sold to major stores worldwide, including Conran Shop, Liberty and Harvey Nichols in London, and Barneys and Takashimaya in the USA and Japan.
 They also designed and produced pieces for other designers including Paul Smith, Marithé and François Girbaud, Commes des Garçons, John Galliano, John Rocha, Dior, Givenchy and Kenzo.

 Changing the focus of her practice in 1997, Freddie has concentrated on producing conceptually led knitted textile pieces.
 In 1998 she received a Crafts Council Setting Up Award and also received a Public Art Commission from the London Borough of Hackney for Shoreditch Library, London.
 In 2002 she was shortlisted for the Jerwood Applied Arts Prize: Textiles.
 In the same year, she had her first solo show, Cosy, originated by firstsite at the Minories Art Gallery, Colchester, and touring to the Pier Art Centre, Orkney.